 General Charateristics of Fungi

-Perithecium (flask shaped fruiting structure produced by Ascomycota) of Sordaria.
+A perithecium (flask shaped fruiting structure produced by Ascomycota) of Sordaria.
 This perithecium has been broken open to show asci with ascospores.

-Group of asci from a perithecium.
+Higher magnification showing a group of asci from a perithecium.
 Each ascus has 8 ascospores.

 An asocmycete producing a typical cup-like fruiting body called an apothecia.
 Ascospores are being released which look like a puff of smoke coming from the surface of the apothecium.